kyleButler9/Stability_Dimensions/README.md

 ## Initialization

-After installing the Requirements.txt file via
+Navigate in powershell to the parent directory of this repo and then, after installing the Requirements.txt file via

-    pip install -r Requirements.txt
+    pip3 install -r Stability_Dimensions/Requirements.txt

-Navigate to this repo's parent directory, and initialize the database schema of the database specified in the .ini file stored in the panels/psql subdirectory and run
+initialize the database schema of the database specified in the .ini file stored in the panels/psql subdirectory and run

     python Stability_Dimensions/panels/psql/Initialize_Database.py